 Is there a budding scientist in your family?

 Then the Liberty Science Center is the perfect thing to do on a summer day!
 The little scientists in my family can’t get enough of the science museum.
 What’s great about the Liberty Science Center is that they are always updating and changing exhibits.
 No matter how often you visit you can see something new.
 This summer there are 4 great exhibits to check out.
 The new Liberty Science Center exhibits include Jack Horner’s Dino Dig, Grossology (The IMPOLITE Science of the Human Body), Arthur’s World, and the Jennifer Chalsty Planetarium in addition to all there other great exhibits.
 Check out our list of things to do at Liberty Science Center this summer.
-Then keep reading for your chance to win 4 tickets to the Liberty Science Center.

 10 Things to do at Liberty Science Center This Summer